 9. Clean Up

 A good clean-up of the garden at the end of the summer should clear away a lot of debris where cutworm moths have laid eggs.
-Dispose of the debris well away from the planting area to avoid a new infestation.
+Dispose of the debris from the planting area to avoid a new infestation.

 10. Toothpicks